Ru

 Manufacturers employ a standard thickness of copper material, usually 0.5 oz/sq ft or 1.0 oz/sq ft, in PCB production.
 This copper weight to thickness is generally referred to as ounces.

-Each copper substance has a specific weight.
-That is evenly spread and pressed flat over the surfaces of an area of 1 square foot.
+Copper weight is measured by the weight of copper evenly spread over one square foot.
 The final result of the copper foil thickness will be 1.37 mil or 0.0348 mm.

-The metalworkers generally produce copper thickness around 1 oz.
+Metalworkers generally produce copper thickness of around 1 oz.
 However, this thickness can be substituted depending on the project requirements.

 Common PCB Copper Thickness

-The 1 oz copper proportions are the standard internal layer for definitive construction applications.
-That works for 1-2 oz finished copper weight selection.
-This is correspondingly the standard starting copper weight on the external surface of PCBs.
-That includes a 2 oz finished copper weight selection.
+1 oz copper thickness is the standard internal layer for most PCB designs.
+It is suitable for achieving finished copper weights of 1-2 oz.
+Similarly, it's the standard starting copper weight for external layers aiming for a 2 oz finished copper weight.

 Copper Thickness and Weight Conversion for PCBs